GriffinRichards/Porymap-Animation/GUIDE.md

 - `folder: "fountain",` is the name of the folder containing the animation images, in this case `fountain`.
 - `frames: ["0", "1"],` is an array of filenames for the animation images, and the order in which they should appear before looping.
 If they need to repeat they can be listed again in the array.
 - `numTiles: 4,` is the number of tiles this animation spans.
 This means tiles 960, 961, 962, and 963 are all part of this animation.
-- `interval: 8,` is a measure of how much time should pass between frames.
+- `interval: 8,` is the number of animation updates that will pass before the frame changes.
 A lower value is a faster animation.
 - `imageWidth: 16,` is the width of each image for this animation.

 These are all the basic, required properties to add any for new animation.
 There are also a few optional properties: